 The facility first opened in 1889, as part of John D. Rockefeller’s Standard Oil Company, and for more than 125 years it has been a key anchor of the northwest Indiana economy.
-Located about 17 miles southeast of downtown Chicago, Whiting is at the intersection of pipelines and railroads that carry its products to far-flung destinations.
-BP stores many of these products at its Whiting terminal before moving them across the region.
+It’s the largest refinery in the Midwest, and it makes enormous contributions to the region’s transportation network, processing around 430,000 barrels of crude oil every day.

-* Vendor figures for the year ended December 31, 2015.
+* Vendor figures for the year ended December 31, 2016.

 **Calculation based on the average amount of gasoline an American passenger car uses each day.